jan-kreischer/UZH_ML4NLP/Project-05/README.md

 ## Part 2 - Resource Limited Competition: Sentiment Analysis

-In Part 2, We are expected to submit a fine-tuned Transformer model for the IMDB Binary sentiment classification task.
+In Part 2, we are expected to submit a fine-tuned Transformer model for the IMDB Binary sentiment classification task.

 **2.1 Please have a statement in your report as to why and what hypothesis led you to choose this architecture.
 Did your results support the hypothesis?
 Why/Why not?**

-We had chosen and experimented 5 different pretrained models.
-The reasons why we chose them are introduced below.The following tables showes their performances before fine-tuning.
+We chose and experimented with 5 different pre-trained models.
+The reasons why we chose them are listed below.
+The following tables showes their performances before fine-tuning.

 |model_name	|accuracy	|f1_macro	|f1_micro|
 |--|--|--|--|